Amanda Lee Puts Her Round Booty In The Spotlight While Wearing Skintight White Leggings

-Amanda Lee got steamy in a revealing little outfit for her most recent Instagram pic on Monday.
-The fitness model served up a serious look while revealing in the caption that 2020 is the year that is forcing change in the world.
+Amanda Lee showcased her body in a workout outfit for her most recent Instagram pic on Monday.
+The fitness model served a serious look while revealing in the caption that 2020 is the year that is forcing people to change.

-In the stunning snap, Amanda looked drop dead gorgeous as she rocked a skimpy white crop top.
-The shirt clung tightly around her ample bust and exposed her muscular shoulders and arms as well.
+In the stunning snap, Amanda looked drop-dead gorgeous as she rocked a skimpy white crop top that clung tightly around her ample bust and exposed her muscular shoulders and arms as well.

-She paired the top with some high-waisted white leggings that clung tightly around her tiny waist and curvy hips while putting her round booty and long, lean legs in the spotlight.
+She paired the top with high-waisted white leggings that clung tightly around her tiny waist and curvy hips while putting her round booty and long, lean legs in the spotlight.
 Her flat tummy could also be seen in the snap.
-She accessorized the style with a gold bracelet around her wrist and some white sneakers on her feet.
+She accessorized the style with a gold bracelet and white sneakers.

 Amanda posed next to a wooden fence.
-She had her backside facing the camera as she lifted one knee to rest it on the fence in front of her.
+Her backside faced the camera as she lifted one knee to rest on the fence in front of her.
 She placed one hand on the rail and arched her back as she looked over her shoulder with a flirty smirk on her face.

-Amanda parted her blond hair down the middle.
-She styled the long locks in straight strands that fell down her back and tumbled over her shoulder.
+Amanda parted her blond hair down the middle and styled her locks in straight strands that fell down her back and tumbled over her shoulder.

 She also opted for a full face of makeup in the shot.
 The glam look seemed to consist of thick lashes and black eyeliner, as well as smoky eye shadow and sculpted brows.

-She looked to accentuate her facial features with pink blush on her cheeks and a shimmering glow on her nose, forehead, and under eyes.
+She looked to accentuate her facial features with pink blush on her cheeks and a shimmering glow on her nose, forehead, and under the eyes.
 She appeared to complete the application with pink lipstick on her plump pout.

-Amanda’s over 12 million followers fell in love with the snap.
-The picture earned more than 211,000 likes in less than 24 hours after it went live on the platform.
+Amanda’s more than 12 million followers fell in love with the snap, and the photo earned more than 211,000 likes in less than 24 hours after it went live on the platform.
 Fans also took to the comments section to leave over 1,700 remarks on the post.

 “Beautiful like that amazing blue sky,” one follower wrote.